harshkushwaah/discord-clone/README.md

   - Delete your user and prevent it from being used to login
 - **and more** (of course)

-> This is only the essential version and just works.
+> This is only the frontend version and just looks like discord.
 The full version is planned to be much more exciting...